alexcom/PodcastBackupLambda/README.md

 # PodcastBackupLambda
-Simple Golang lambda for backing up media files from RSS feed
+Simple Golang lambda for backing up media files from RSS feed to Mega